(Monroe County, Alabama)

 Websites to help with your genealogy research ...

-When we do our genealogical research, we begin with the websites from Cyndi's List, FamilySearch, the UsGenWeb Project and Genealogy Trails.
-These professional and volunteer websites offer the information directly or else point to where you can find it.
+When we do our genealogical research, we like to start with the websites from Cyndi's List, FamilySearch, the UsGenWeb Project and Genealogy Trails.
+These websites either offer the information directly or else point to where you can find it.
 Their information is open to all and free to view - you should note that they might link to other websites which do charge.

 To help you get started, the following links will take you to the pages that might help with the Springhill Cemetery: